bradleytenuta/piplex/README.md

 - Checks that the OpenVPN is on: `sudo netstat -tlnpu | grep openvpn`.
 - Check what the current public IP is: `curl icanhazip.com`.
+- This will stop the VPN: `sudo systemctl stop openvpn`.
+- This will prevent it from starting on boot: `sudo systemctl disable openvpn`.

 #### Updating Plex Server